 One of the factors that complicate handling distillation separation processes is the azeotropic phenomenon.
 A system which forms an azeotropic mixture cannot be separated into pure components by ordinary distillation.
 Therefore, various measures such as chemical absorption, the addition of a third component, pressure changes, reactive distillation and the like have been devised since long ago to deal with this issue.
 Here, we will discuss the effect of pressure and of adding a third component on the azeotropic composition.
 (H. Taguchi)

 Although there are many actual measurement data on binary azeotropic mixtures, there are currently few data for ternary systems and prediction is difficult.
 It is time-consuming and inefficient to check all regions even when conducting experiments.
+Here, we will introduce a rule of the thumb which seems to be effective for the purpose of estimating ternary azeotropic points.
+(H. Taguchi)

 The vapor-liquid equilibrium calculations using activity coefficient models such as the Wilson and NRTL models are widely practiced and have a number of successful applications.
 Binary parameters are required in order to use activity coefficient models, and they are generally determined from actually measured vapor-liquid equilibrium data.
 On the other hand, even when vapor-liquid equilibrium data is not measured, it is possible to estimate vapor-liquid equilibrium with relatively high accuracy when azeotropic data can be used.
 Here we will consider a method for estimating the binary parameters of an activity coefficient model using azeotropic data, and examine the accuracy of this method.
 (H. Taguchi)